-Dogs get confused and scared when they hear the loud noises of fireworks.
-Many times dogs will try to get away and end up lost.
+The number one best thing to do is to keep your dog inside the house.
+Because so many dogs get confused and scared when they hear the loud noises of fireworks, they will try to get away and end up lost.
 Animal shelters see a huge increase of run away dogs the day after firework displays.

 Recommended reading: My Dog Ran Away!
 What Should I Do?